Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Acknowledgments

 \section{Acknowledgments}

+This research has been conducted using the UK Biobank Resource under Application Number 2964.
 We acknowledge the use of the facilities of Compute Canada.
 This work was funded by Canadian Institutes of Health Research (CIHR) MOP: \#93531, Ontario Research Fund and GE Healthcare.
 FG is supported by a Banting postdoctoral fellowship.

 This work was partly funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No 825903 (euCanSHare project).
 SEP acts as a paid consultant to Circle Cardiovascular Imaging Inc., Calgary, Canada and Servier.
 SEP acknowledges support from the National Institute for Health Research (NIHR) Biomedical Research Centre at Barts, from the SmartHeart EPSRC programme grant (EP/P001009/1) and the London Medical Imaging and AI Centre for Value-Based Healthcare.
 SEP acknowledges support from the CAP-AI programme, London’s first AI enabling programme focused on stimulating growth in the capital’s AI sector.
 SEP, SN and SKP acknowledge the British Heart Foundation for funding the manual analysis to create a cardiovascular magnetic resonance imaging reference standard for the UK Biobank imaging resource in 5000 CMR scans (PG/14/89/31194).
 This project was enabled through access to the Medical Research Council eMedLab Medical Bioinformatics infrastructure, supported by the Medical Research Council (MR/L016311/1).